 Chill wind buffeted the phantasmagorical rocks at the top of the ridge where we unloaded the horses.
 Lord of the Rings Riders of Rohan scenes were filmed in this forlorn country.
 And Ted Ottry, a COH whipper-in who had been an extra in the film, rides a white Thoroughbred he purchased from the Lord of the Rings herd.

 A few minutes after moving off, we faced an uphill six-strand bare wire fence.
 Etta easily sailed it, and Glynne zoomed past me grinning under his white mustache: “Ha!
-Now you are one of us.”To read more, log in (above) or click to subscribe.
+Now you are one of us.”To read more, log in above or click here to subscribe.